 We have advised students to contact their banks and credit card companies to inform them that they will be out of the country so that their accounts aren’t frozen once international activity occurs.
 While doing so, they should also check to see what international fees are incurred when using each of their cards i.e. ATM withdrawal fees, currency conversion fees, etc. Also, you should check to see if your student’s bank is partnered with any banks overseas.
 The current exchange rate is 1 USD = .639 GBP.

 Students’ expenses in the United Kingdom will vary greatly depending on how much they travel, shop and go out at night.
 Most students will schedule trips over to the European continent as often as they can afford.
 The range for how much students spent overall last semester was $3000 – $6000 USD.
 That is all inclusive of entertainment, traveling, food, shopping, and textbooks.
 It is a large range, but again, will depend on how much your student travels, drinks and eats in restaurants.

 Criteria for Acceptance and Application Requirements

 For the Loyola study abroad program in Glasgow, students must first and foremost be a part of the Loyola Honors Program.
 Secondly, they must have a minimum 3.0 CQPA.
-They should apply to Loyola’s international program office by Dec.
-1, of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
+They should apply to Loyola’s Office of International Programs by December 4 of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
 Disciplinary records from the school’s office of student life are taken into consideration when reviewing applications.
 Students should mark down second and third choices in the event that we cannot offer them a spot in the Glasgow program.
 There are 10 available spots each semester.